 To embark on Molat Island you will have to take the car ferry from port Zadar to port Molat on the island Molat.
 The ferry runs twice a day in high season (1-2 in low season) and it takes from 45 min to 3 h to complete.
 The times vary on the route taken, so be aware of that when buying the ferry ticket.
 This journey will cost you 318kn for your campervan and 28kn per person (prices of the ferry vary between low and high season).

-Named by the fruit of the oak tree, this 15,43km2 sized island is located around 22km southwest of Šibenik and its the most remote permanently inhabited island in archipelago of Šibenik.
+Named by the fruit of the oak tree, this 15,43km2 sized island is located around 22km southwest of Šibenik and its the most remote permanently inhabited island in the archipelago of Šibenik.

 The relief of the island is composed by two limestone ridges with fertile land in between.
-Good land and sea rich with fish are the reasons for main industries being agriculture and fishing.
+Good land and sea rich with fish are the reasons for the main industries being agriculture and fishing.
 With only 50 permanent residents, tourism never truly developed on the island, so this is a perfect choice for the ones wishing a quiet vacation, experiencing the traditional ways of living on a rural island.

 Island Žirje offers Robinson houses and remote cottages - ever wondered how it feels like to completely disconnect?

 History lovers, this is a place for you!
 For islands remote location, it has an unexpectedly long, rich history, with the first fortress dating back to 6th Century.
-The military remaints and monuments are still here - a reminder that this island was once a very important strategic point in this part of the sea.
-The most interesting of them are the bunkers at Zvizdulja, hilltop fortress of Gustirna, the Byzantine fortress, Samograd complex, military complex Vela Glava and last but not least the church of Velika Gospa.
+The military remains and monuments are still here - a reminder that this island was once a very important strategic point in this part of the sea.
+The most interesting of them are the bunkers at Zvizdulja, the hilltop fortress of Gustirna, the Byzantine fortress, Samograd complex, military complex Vela Glava and last but not least the church of Velika Gospa.

-Wine, olives, figs and plums are all locally grown and a must-try!
+Wine, olives, figs, and plums are all locally grown and a must-try!
 A real treat for the taste buds :)

 How to get there?

 To jump on the Island of Žirje you will have to reach the port in Šibenik.
-As the car ferry has a limited space, you will need to book it in advance if traveling in high season.
-The ferry takes almost 2 hours to complete the route and it costs 23kn per person and additional 318kn for campervan.
+As the car ferry has limited space, you will need to book it in advance if traveling in high season.
+The ferry takes almost 2 hours to complete the route and it costs 23kn per person and an additional 318kn for a campervan.

 Before we introduce our last overlooked Croatian island, there is something you need to be aware of when island-hopping in Croatia in one of our awesome campervans.